-3. Basement extensions We welcome the inclusion of this policy and the need for basement extensions to 'have no adverse impact on local ground water conditions, flooding or drainage issues'.
 However, there is no reference to the need for this to be demonstrated within a site specific flood risk assessment.
 This should be included.
 As per our FRSA for 'vulnerable' developments in Flood Zone 3, basement rooms/extensions must have clear internal access to an upper level (for example a staircase).
 Proposals which seek to create an independent, residential basement dwelling/flat in Flood Zone 3, should not be permitted.
 This should be made explicit.

-4. Annexes From a flood risk perspective we welcome the approach to annexes and agree that annexes at risk of flooding cannot be used as a self-contained dwelling residential buildings are appropriate, especially in sensitive locations such as conservation areas or to historic buildings with definite architectural character Further policy guidance is given within LPSS policy D3: Historic environment and proposed policies in LPDMP D17 Listed buildings and D18 Conservation Areas.
+4. Annexes From a flood risk perspective we welcome the approach to annexes and agree that annexes at risk of flooding cannot be used as a self-contained dwelling

+Historic England

+It is important to have clear guidance on what forms of alterations to residential buildings are appropriate, especially in sensitive locations such as conservation areas or to historic buildings with definite architectural character

+Further policy guidance is given within LPSS policy D3: Historic environment and proposed policies in LPDMP Listed buildings and D18 Conservation Areas.
+The Residential buildings are appropriate, especially in sensitive locations such as conservation areas or to historic buildings with definite architectural character.

+Further policy guidance is given within LPSS policy D3: Historic environment and proposed policies in LPDMP D17 Listed buildings and D18 Conservation Areas.
 The Residential Extensions and Alterations SPD 2018 gives additional detailed guidance, and specifically mentions how special care and attention is required when extending or altering a listed building or building in a conservation area.
-Additional wording Surrey Nature Partnership added to reasoned justification inserting reference to this. to emphasise not compromising urban Green Infrastructure/BNG Green infrastructure is addressed by Policy ID4 in LPSS and Biodiversity Net Gain is proposed to be addressed in policy (P7) within the LPDMP document.
-Other organisations Thames Water
+Additional wording added to reasoned justification inserting reference to this.

+Surrey Nature Partnership

+Yes, in general support.
+Further explanatory [text] might be added to emphasise not compromising urban Green Infrastructure/BNG provision opportunities

+Green infrastructure is addressed by Policy ID4 in LPSS and Biodiversity Net Gain is proposed to be addressed in policy (P7) within the LPDMP document.

+Thames Water